helloojohn/alx-higher_level_programming_/README.md

-# alx-higher_level_programming
+# ALX High-level programming
-ALX High-level programming training module
+This module contains all the projects and training that was undergone during the Fullstack Software Engineering program at ALX AFRICA